 To locate this information, login to your Self-Service and view under “Academics > Student Planning > Advising,” or you may contact Student Services at 704-878-3200 and request the information.

 If I change my major, can I keep the same advisor?

-No, you can only keep the same advisor if he or she is also an advisor for your new program of study.
+You can only keep the same advisor if he, she or they are also an advisor for your new program of study.

 After meeting with my advisor, I’m not sure if the program I picked is really what I want.
 What do I do?

 You are never stuck in a program of study.
 Your program of study can be changed at any time.
 For a lot of students, changing majors is a normal part of the college experience.

 To make sure you make the best decision about your major, meet with someone in the program of study for which you have interest and also do some career exploration.
 This is an excellent way to identify a wide variety of occupations that may be suited for you, and then you can discuss these possibilities further with your advisor to come up with the best fit.

 Who should I contact if I have a concern about my faculty advisor?